 The most famous event though between man and frogs occurred around 1000 BC in the city of Rameses where according to the Bible, a plague of frogs was seen as the second in a chain of ten catastrophes that happened because of unprovoked bad behavior by the Pharaoh.

-It is more than likely that this legend was based on a successful breeding season, resulting in extraordinary numbers of frogs spreading over the nearby countryside.
+It is more than likely that this legend of frogs in mythology was based on a successful breeding season, resulting in extraordinary numbers of frogs spreading over the nearby countryside.
 It could well be that the consequent plagues of insects and disease may well have happened as a result of most of these poor creatures in the absence of adequate amounts of food, dying and decaying in the North African summer.

 In British folklore there are stories about how toads can foretell of illness and even death and so if one should come to your house it was considered very bad luck.
 There is a story of a young man who became ill and his friends were trying to help him.
 Toads came to the house and every time they came in his friends would throw them out.
 But nothing stopped the creatures coming and the friends didn't know what to do.
 Eventually these caring, concerned friends stripped a local tree bare of branches and leaves and hid their poor friend at the top of the tree, tied up in a bag, to hopefully keep him safe and away from the toads (!!).
 But no - the toads found him and ate him all up and all that was left was his skeleton!
 We hope that this is not fact but instead fiction!
 Sometimes fact and fiction get intertwined and create something of a nightmare story as is probably the case with this awful story.

 The Maya Indians of Central America thought that the creature was a partner of the god Chac.
 Chac made the rains come and the frog Uo calls out to Chac when it is time for Chac to soak the earth with water from his gourd (A container or ornament made from the hollowed and dried skin of this fruit).